cures-hub/cures-condec-jira/README.md

 The metrics are presented in the knowledge dashboard.

 ### REST API
-This plug-in provides a [representational state transfer (REST) application programming interface (API)](src/main/java/de/uhd/ifi/se/decision/management/jira/rest), e.g., to retrieve, insert, update, and delete decision knowledge in Jira.
+The ConDec Jira plug-in provides a [representational state transfer (REST) application programming interface (API)](src/main/java/de/uhd/ifi/se/decision/management/jira/rest), e.g., to retrieve, insert, update, and delete decision knowledge in Jira.
 These services can be accessed via the following link:

 **Jira base URL**/rest/condec/latest/**knowledge|config|view|dashboard|grouping|dodchecking|git|decision-guidance|linkrecommendation|nudging|classification|releasenotes|webhook**/**REST service**

-The Jira ConDec plug-in uses the REST services in the [REST JavaScript client](src/main/resources/js/condec.api.js) from the user interface.
+The [frontend component of the ConDec Jira plug-in](src/main/resources) uses the REST services in the [REST JavaScript client](src/main/resources/js/condec.api.js).

+## Testing
+This repository contains [unit tests](src/test) that are automatically executed when calling `atlas-package`.
+The repository [*cures-condec-jira-system-tests*](https://github.com/cures-hub/cures-condec-jira-system-tests) contains automated system tests that require a running Jira instance with the ConDec Jira plug-in installed.
+The static code quality is tested with various source code analyzers, such as PMD and ESLint.

-### Logging and Monitoring
+## Logging and Monitoring
-The backend (Java) code of the plug-in contains `LOGGER.info()` statements that can be used to monitor the plug-in usage, e.g. to evaluate which views the users prefer.
+The backend (Java) code of the plug-in contains `LOGGER.info()` statements that can be used to monitor the plug-in usage, e.g., to evaluate which views the users prefer.
 You need to configure the `log4j.properties` so that `LOGGER.info()` statements are logged.
 More infos on usage data analysis can be found [here](doc/logging/).